humbug83/retropie/README.md

 - `sudo cp -R /opt/retropie/configs/all/retroarch/autoconfig $(mount | grep media | awk '{print $3}')/retro_pi/retroarch/`
 - `sudo cp -R /opt/retropie/configs/all/retroarch/config $(mount | grep media | awk '{print $3}')/retro_pi/retroarch/`

-# Script "structure.sh"
-This script combines all commands from above.
-The more files are already present (roms, scraped images, ...), the longer the copy process will take.

 Then proceed with
 - download script
 - run `sudo vi /etc/rc.local`
 - insert `"/path/to/retrodrive.sh" 2>&1 > /dev/null &` above the ".../rpmanager.sh"-line
 - save

+# Hint: the script "structure.sh"
+... combines all commands from above.
+The more files are already present on the internal drive (roms, scraped images, ...), the longer the copy process will take.

 # What it does